jackaltx/solti/solti.md

 Lately the focus was on security testing.
 As a kinestic creative I learn best by doing.
 The prize is building out a flexible, repeatable, testable computer cluster.
 In this exercise I wanted to learn ansible, containers, github and LLMs.
 These efforts started on [cluster monitoring](https://github.com/jackaltx/solti-monitoring) to handle log and metric generation and collection.
 The collection project is maturing, and I am starting on the ensemble work.

-My tactical effort will be to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) the molecule testing pattern, then move onto tools I need soon.
+I develop the parts based on need and  interesting.
+Here is a list of sprints where my work led.

+- Use molecule for testing the ansible deployments.
+Spent significant effort to keepii [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+- Explore and abondon WAZUH, too heavy for my needs.
+I am leaving the work in for now.
+- I don't care for how Docker likes to be in charge.
+There are exensive examples of how to use PODMAN with systemctl.
+- Using PROXMOX, Linode and GITHUB for testing via molecule.
+- Using Ansible to build up an ISPConfig VM locally and in Linode.

 ## Claude as my pair programmer